 Standard Committee Response: we shall leave the requirement as it is, but switch the word order to make it clearer: “Artificial light is only allowed for plant propagation and as a complement to sunlight to extend the day length to a maximum of 16 hours.”
 This is a new requirement in this standard and we feel it would be too drastic to have a complete prohibition of artificial light at this stage.

+4.7.2 If light and climate control are performed, operators shall monitor, record and optimize the energy consumed.
+Climate control includes heating, cooling, ventilation and humidity control.
+Preference shall be given to the use of renewable energy.

 Comment Bionext, Netherlands: Replace the word “perform” by “used”.